alex-bellon/wikipedia/README.md

 - [Feature creep](https://en.wikipedia.org/wiki/Feature_creep) - the excessive ongoing expansion or addition of new features in a product, especially in computer software, videogames and consumer and business electronics.
 - [God object](https://en.wikipedia.org/wiki/God_object) - an object that knows too much or does too much.
 The God object is an example of an anti-pattern.
 - [Greenspun's tenth rule](https://en.wikipedia.org/wiki/Greenspun%27s_tenth_rule) - Any sufficiently complicated C or Fortran program contains an ad-hoc, informally-specified, bug-ridden, slow implementation of half of Common Lisp.
+- [Heisenbug](https://en.wikipedia.org/wiki/Heisenbug) - a heisenbug is a software bug that seems to disappear or alter its behavior when one attempts to study it
 - [International Obfuscated C Code Contest](https://en.wikipedia.org/wiki/International_Obfuscated_C_Code_Contest) - a computer programming contest for the most creatively obfuscated C code.
 - [JAR hell](https://en.wikipedia.org/wiki/Java_Classloader#JAR_hell) - a term similar to DLL hell used to describe all the various ways in which the classloading process can end up not working.
 - [Just another Perl hacker](https://en.wikipedia.org/wiki/Just_another_Perl_hacker) - a Perl program which prints "Just another Perl hacker," (the comma is canonical but is occasionally omitted).
 Short JAPH programs are often used as signatures in online forums, or as T-shirt designs.